The Sacrificial System

-The sacrificial system taught, through the symbol of slain animals, that God would give His Son to die for our sins (1 Corinthians 15:3).
+The sacrificial system was taught through the symbol of slain animals.
+It pointed to the time when God would offer His Son to die for man’s sins (1 Corinthians 15:3).
 In the Old Testament, people looked forward to the cross for salvation.
-We look backward to Calvary for salvation.
+Today, we look backward to Calvary for salvation.

 God commanded Moses to make the portable temple precisely after the pattern which he was shown in heaven (Hebrews 8:1-5).
 The tabernacle was roughly fifty-five by eighteen feet in size with a surrounding enclosed courtyard facing the east.
 The courtyard had the alter of burned offering (Exodus 27:1-8) and the Laver (Exodus 30:17-21).

 The temple building was divided into two apartments separated by a veil.
 The larger first room was called the holy place which contained a candle stand (Exodus 25:31-40), the table of shew bread (Exodus 25:23-30), and a golden incense altar (Exodus 30:7, 8).

 In the second apartment or the most holy place, there was the Ark of the Covenant (Exodus 25:10-22).
 This was a gold-covered chest which contained the Ten-Commandment law.
 On top of the ark was the mercy seat, representing the corresponding place in heaven where God’s presence was manifested.

 The sacrificial confessional system worked this way: if a person sinned, he had to bring a lamb without spot into the courtyard of the sanctuary.
 There, by the altar of burnt offering, he would confess his sins over the animal and then slay it with his own hand (Leviticus 1:4, 5, 11).
 The flawless lamb represented the future Messiah.
 Through faith, he transferred his sins to the lamb and accepted the death of the Savior in his place (Revelation 13:8).